Taraneh Alidoosti: Arrest

-On 17 December 2022, Iranian authorities detained Alidoosti for making an Instagram post criticizing the execution of Mohsen Shekari, which is the first known execution carried out by the Islamic Republic of Iran as a direct result of the Mahsa Amini protests.
+On 17 December 2022, Iranian authorities detained Alidoosti for an Instagram post criticizing the execution of Mohsen Shekari, which was the first known execution carried out by the Islamic Republic of Iran as a direct result of the Mahsa Amini protests.
 The Instagram post reads, "Your silence means the support of the oppression and the oppressor.
 His name was Mohsen Shekari.
 Every international organization who is watching this bloodshed and not taking action is a disgrace to humanity."

 Reactions

 About 600 members of the international arts community from 30 different countries signed an open letter demanding Alidoosti's release.
 Signatories include Olivia Colman, Jessica Chastain, Cillian Murphy, Kristen Stewart, Dame Emma Thompson, Kate Winslet, Marion Cotillard, Isabelle Huppert, Juliette Binoche, Ken Loach, Alfonso Cuarón, Zahra Amir Ebrahimi, Golshifteh Farahani, Nazanin Boniadi, Penélope Cruz, Brian Eno, John Oliver, Mark Ruffalo, Ian McKellen, Lily James and Julie Christie.

 Robert De Niro released a statement with the Tribeca Festival demanding Alidoosti's immediate release.
-There have also been statements demanding her release by the Cannes Film Festival, the Berlinale, IFFR, IDFA and the European Film Academy.
+Statements demanding her release were also issued by the Cannes Film Festival, the Berlinale, IFFR, IDFA and the European Film Academy.

 Release

 On 4 January 2023, Alidoosti was released after posting bail, reported to be around £20,000.

+On 24 December 2025, in a short TV documentary for BBC Persian made by Pegah Ahangarani called Taraneh, Alidoosti spoke for the first time since the 2022 protests about her ban, illness with DRESS syndrome, views on cinema and her future.